 - Find a local fountain to go play in.
-Our city has 3 different local water fountains for the kids to play in, and they love it.
+Our city has three different local water fountains for the kids to play in, and they love it.
 It’s completely free, and a nice change of pace from the backyard, and is one of the coolest things to do near us (literally).

 - Visit a local astronomy park.
 I didn’t even know that these existed until we stumbled upon one recently.
 They host all sorts of fun events at night and give you a chance to view meteor showers, stars, and other heavenly bodies through a telescope.

 Indoor children activities

 When it’s too hot to sit through another minute at the playground, or you need things to do on a rainy day, try one of these indoor kids activities to keep them busy for cheap:

 - Make a care package for grandparents or other relatives.
 Create drawings, write poems or jokes, make crafts, or take photos of the kids to send to their grandparents.
 They’ll love receiving them, and your family will have fun making them.